 —Michiko Kakutani, The New York Times

-the novels The Love Song of Jonny Valentine (Simon & Schuster)
+Teddy Wayne is the author of The Love Song of Jonny Valentine (Simon & Schuster)

-and Kapitoil (Harper Perennial) and a columnist for the New York Times who writes regularly for The New Yorker, GQ, McSweeney's, and elsewhere. .
+and Kapitoil (Harper Perennial) and a third novel forthcoming in early 2016, and a columnist for the New York Times who writes regularly for The New Yorker, GQ, McSweeney's, and elsewhere.

 Lions Fiction Award, Dayton Literary